GabrielDCelery/personal-notes/01_project/memory-palace-normandy/mordinlab.md

 ## Anchor 1 — Central Workstation: The Two Trays (Reads vs Writes)

+Mordin turns from the documents.
+Gestures at the two trays on the workstation.

+_"You saw all of that.
+Now you can see why."_

-Two trays side by side on the workstation.
-Left and right.
+Two trays side by side.
 The asymmetry is obvious at a glance.

-**Left tray — READ:**
-One sample container.
+**Left tray — READ:** One sample container.
 Pick it up.
 Return it.
 Done.

 **Right tray — WRITE:** An assembly line.
 Labeled stations, left to right: